2017-2018 Work Plan

 - Financing the Public Good and Public Spaces: reconsidering how the public good, including investments in infrastructure and public spaces are financed in the city of Vancouver.
 Are our current financing processes sustainable, and appropriate, in providing adequate public spaces and amenities, today and in the future.

-The Commission will also continue working with community partners, advisors and volunteers who have collaborated on the Chronology of Vancouver’s Planning and Development Milestones to enrich the content and expand the information available in the online timeline.
+In 2018, the Commission will also continue working with community partners, advisors and volunteers who have collaborated on the Chronology of Vancouver’s Planning and Development Milestones to enrich the content and expand the information available in the online timeline.

 Finally, the Commission will continue to examine current planning and development initiatives and engage in discussion around issues relating to the long-term future of the city with a view to providing comment that adds value to community discussion; and will report to Council as appropriate.
 As part of this role, Commissioners will continue to participate in the Heritage Action Plan Advisory Committee, the Urban Design Panel, and the Transportation Stakeholder Advisory Group.